António Xavier Trindade

-Antonio Xavier Trindade (3 July 1870 – 15 March 1935) was a Goan prominent painter of the Bombay School in the early 20th century.
+António Xavier Trindade (3 July 1870 – 15 March 1935) was a Portuguese painter of the Bombay School in the early 20th century.

 Biography

-António Xavier Trindade was born in Sanguem, Goa in 1870 to catholic parents.
+António Xavier Trindade was born in Sanguem, Portuguese Goa in 1870 to Catholic parents.
 After being encouraged to pursue his artistic talent, Trindade enrolled at the Sir Jamsetjee Jeejeebhoy School of Art in Bombay, a prestigious institution dedicated to the teaching of painting, sculpture and design, which followed the traditions of European naturalism as expressed by the South Kensington system.

 The work of António Xavier Trindade skilfully interweaves the cultural universes of the Indian Subcontinent and Western Europe, ensuring the painter great acclaim and the highest honours an artist could aspire to at that time.
 In 1892, the artist was awarded the renowned Mayo Silver Medal for artistic merit in Art.

 Trindade was appointed Teacher of Drawing and Painting at the Sir J. J. School of Art in 1898 and in 1914 took over as Superintendent of the Reay Workshop of Art at the same institution, position he held till retirement in 1926.

 The artist married Florentina Noronha in 1901 and moved to Dhobitalao and couple of years later to Mahim.
 This location proved to highly influence his work.
 Between 1902 and 1922 eight children were born to the couple.

-Earlier in his carrier, as a supplement to his income at the J.J.
+Earlier in his career, as a supplement to his income at the J.J.
 School of Art, Trindade worked at the studio of Deen Dayal and was commissioned paintings to the nawabs of Hyderabad.
 In 1920, when his work started to mature, the Bombay Art Society honoured the artist with its gold medal - the highest award in India for artists at that time - for the painting Dolce Far Niente (also known as Flora or Mother Reclining), featuring his wife Florentina.
 In 1928 he was awarded the first Governor’s Prize for the painting New Year’s Song and two years later for Hindu Girl.